 Choosing a heat pump

-Those considering heat pumps need to make a decision regarding their choice of system.
+Those considering heat pump installation need to make a decision regarding their choice of system.
 A cheaper air source heat pump may be a more suitable option in the short term, but for those who are not planning on moving from their home for the foreseeable future, investing in a ground source air pump, and possibly improving the insulation in your home to reduce the heat load, could provide greater efficiencies in the long term.